College of Paramedics: College governance

 The board of trustees is appointed to ensure the college serves the interests of its members and the paramedic profession.
 It is responsible for the governance, oversight of business and the setting of the strategic direction for the profession.

 The board is supported by an executive team and staff.

+Notable Individuals

+On 15 January 2025, it was announced that the Prince of Wales had become patron of the college.

 Membership

-There are three levels of membership available within the colleg:
+There are three levels of membership available within the college: